MyPureCloud/genesys-spark/A11Y_TESTING.md

 - `page` (required): e2ePage,
 - `axeExclusions` (optional): a violation that is to be ignored for this test.
 If the violation needs to be addressed, please create a ticket and add the ticket number to the 'exclusion reason'.
 If the violation has been deemed to be a non-issue, add the reason why it is not an issue to the 'exclusion reason'.

-  Here is an example of axeExclusions:
+  Here is an example exclusion:

   ```
   const axeExclusions = [